Tejas-ChandraShekarRaju/SampleHaystackImpl/RFC.md

-Testing:
+The Great Testing:

 The test was run on Lenovo Legion Y740-I5RH

 System Specifications: i7-9750H [cores:6, hreads12, max: 4.50 GHz, base: 2.60 GHz], 16gb ram, GTX 1660 ti, 512gb SSD,1TB HHD.

-The dummy file used for testing purpose is “x64n.rpf” which is 1.6gb in size, the image testing.jpg shows the testing time taken to upload as well as download the given file on a haystack storage service model.
+The dummy file used for testing purpose is “x64n.rpf” which is 1.6gb in size the below image shows the testing time taken to upload as well as download the given file on a haystack storage service model.